debjani-bhowmick/DRLND-continous-learning/Report.md

 * The Actor-Network consists of two hiddenlayers with relu activation.
 For the Output-layer a tanh-function is used in order to map the 	output the servo angles.

 The following pseudocode shows the DDPG Algorithm by (Lillicrap et al., 2015).

  ![](images/pseudocode)

 The critic is trained by minimizing the bellman equation.
 But in contrast to Deep-Q-Learning it only outpus one Q-value per state-action pair.
 The actor on the other hand can be trained by directly applying the gradient.
-The equation was derived by (Silver et al., 2014).

-However enviornment, actions, state and reward need to be defined:
+`Enviornment`, `actions`, `state` and `reward` need to be defined:

-#### The Environment
+##### The Environment

 **Set-up:** Double-jointed arm which can move to target locations.
 **Goal:** Each agent must move its hand to the goal location, and keep it there.